 State Rep. Sherry Appleton, a former two-term Poulsbo City Council member, has called Poulsbo home for three decades.
 She was elected to the Washington State House of Representatives in 2004 and is chair of the House Community Development, Housing & Tribal Affairs Committee, as well as a member of the House Capital Budget and Public Safety committees, and the Joint Committee on Veterans’ and Military Affairs.

-Outside the Legislature, Sherry sits on the Washington State Sentencing Guidelines Commission and chairs the Commission’s Juvenile Sentencing Committee, and was recently appointed to serve on the state’s Public Defense Advisory Committee.
+Outside the Legislature, Sherry is member of the Washington State Council on Aging and the Washington State Commission on Judicial Conduct.
+She is a former member of the Washington State Sentencing Guidelines Commission and chaired the Commission’s Juvenile Sentencing Committee, and serves on the state’s Public Defense Advisory Committee.
 She is a charter member of Legislators’ Leadership Council on HIV/AIDS at the Center for Women’s Policy Studies in Washington, D.C.

-Sherry is a former member of the Washington State Commission on Judicial Conduct and was appointed by Presidents George H.W.
+Sherry was appointed by Presidents George H.W.
 Bush and Bill Clinton to serve on the Washington State Advisory Committee to the U.S. Commission on Civil Rights.
 She has served on the Board of Directors of the Association of Washington Cities, on the Northwest Women’s Law Center Legislative Committee, as chair of the NARAL PAC, board member of NARAL, and vice-chair of the Washington State Women’s Political Caucus.
 In addition, she was elected in 2000 to represent the 1st commissioner district as a freeholder and serve with 20 other elected freeholders to review the Kitsap County Charter.